aditya00025/Sales-Analysis-With-SQL/README.md

-Superstore Sales Analysis (SQL)
+# Superstore Sales Analysis using SQL

-This project performs SQL operations on a superstore dataset using PostgreSQL.
+This project analyzes Superstore sales data using SQL.
 It covers basic operations, aggregations, time-based analysis, and window functions.

-Table Schema
-The superstore table includes:

-row_id (INT)

-order_id (TEXT)

-order_date (DATE)

-ship_date (DATE)

-ship_mode (TEXT)

-customer_id (TEXT)

-customer_name (TEXT)

-segment (TEXT)

-country (TEXT)

-city (TEXT)

-state (TEXT)

-postal_code (INT)

-region (TEXT)

-product_id (TEXT)

-category (TEXT)

-sub_category (TEXT)

-product_name (TEXT)

-sales (NUMERIC)

-quantity (INT)

-discount (NUMERIC)

-profit (NUMERIC)

-Operations Performed
-Basic Queries

-Select all records

-Count total rows

-Extract month from order_date

-Handle NULL values in sales

-Aggregations

-Group by year and month

-Total sales by region and state

-Top states based on sales

-Distinct order count

-Average sales and profit

-Total quantity, sales, and profit by category

-Top products by sales and profit

-Orders by customer segment

-Highest and lowest sales per product

-Time-based Analysis

-Filter orders within a specific date range

-Window Functions

-Rank products within each category by sales

-Top 5 products from each category

-Minimum and maximum sales within each category

-Tools Used
-PostgreSQL

-SQL (Aggregation, Window functions, Date functions)

-How to Use
-Create the superstore table.

-Insert the dataset.

-Run the SQL scripts provided to perform the analysis.
+## SQL Operations Performed

+### 1. Basic Operations
+- Select all data
+- Count total number of rows
+- Extract month from `order_date`
+- Handle NULL values in `sales`

+### 2. Aggregations
+- Group sales data by year and month
+- Calculate total sales by region and state
+- Find top 10 states by total sales
+- Count distinct orders
+- Calculate average sales and profit
+- Summarize quantity, sales, and profit by category
+- Find top products by sales and profit
+- Count orders by customer segment
+- Find highest and lowest sales per product

+### 3. Time-based Analysis
+- Filter orders between specific dates

+### 4. Window Functions
+- Rank products within categories based on sales
+- Find top 5 products in each category
+- Calculate min and max sales within each category

+## Tools Used

+- PostgreSQL
+- SQL (Aggregation, Date Functions, Window Functions)

+## How to Run

+1. Create the `superstore` table in PostgreSQL.
+2. Load your data into the table.
+3. Run the provided SQL queries step-by-step.